VRConservation/fbabook/chapters/ecivis.md

 The following information covers two stages at which you will use eCivis: 1) the proposal stage, during which you will create a profile and submit all proposal materials; and 2) the post-award stage, during which you will manage your project and use eCivis to submit Activity and Financial Reports.

-It is important to note that this guide is meant to be used in conjunction with the Business & Workforce Development resources provided on CAL FIRE’s [website](http://gg.gg/1bt38l) and eCivis-specific materials (in particular, the Grants Portal Application Submittal User [Guide](http://gg.gg/1bt39w) and eCivis Grants Portal Applicant Troubleshooting [Guide](http://gg.gg/1bt3ak).
+It is important to note that this guide is meant to be used in conjunction with the Business & Workforce Development resources provided on CAL FIRE’s Wood Products and Bioenergy [website](https://www.fire.ca.gov/what-we-do/natural-resource-management/climate-and-energy-program/wood-products-and-bioenergy) and eCivis-specific materials.
+In particular, the Grants Portal Application Submittal User [Guide](https://shorturl.at/GmCOy) and the eCivis Grants Portal Applicant Troubleshooting [Guide](https://shorturl.at/ETFdi).

 ## Proposal Stage
 Access the eCivis portal for the Business & Workforce Development Grant Program through the link in the CAL FIRE guidelines for the solicitation you are applying to.
 Note that this link is updated for each solicitation, so we are not including it here.
 Guidelines are on the grant program-specific webpage on CAL FIRE’s website {numref}`application`.

-1. The eCivis link is provided in the Application Process section of the guidelines document (again, guidelines can be found on the Business & Workforce Development [website](http://gg.gg/1bt38l)).
+1. The eCivis link is provided in the Application Process section of the guidelines document (guidelines can be found on the Wood Products and Bioenergy [website](https://www.fire.ca.gov/what-we-do/natural-resource-management/climate-and-energy-program/wood-products-and-bioenergy)).
 2. It is important to create your account through the link in the grant guidelines because this will ensure that you are accessing the correct website and creating an application in the correct solicitation window.
 Your account will be used for your application and also to administer your grant, should your application be awarded funding.

 ```{figure} /figures/ecivis/application.png